New Centerville Pennsylvania ATTRACTIONS & THINGS TO DO

 BIRTHPLACE OF OIL INDUSTRY

-Drake Well Museum and Park commemorates the site where Edwin Drake drilled the world's first successful oil well in 1859, revolutionizing global industry.
-Visitors can explore the historic site, museum exhibits, and reconstructed oil field equipment to understand the profound impact of this discovery on modern civilization.
+Drake Well Museum and Park commemorates the site where Edwin Drake drilled the first commercially successful oil well in 1859, launching the modern petroleum industry.
+The museum features interactive exhibits, historical artifacts, and reconstructed buildings that document this revolutionary moment in American industrial history.
+Visitors can explore both indoor and outdoor displays that illustrate the technological and social impact of oil discovery in Pennsylvania.

 7. Erie National Wildlife Refuge